 Hydrocephalus—sometimes colloquially referred to as “water on the brain”—is a complex, life-threatening neurological condition affecting more than one million Americans of every age.
 Anyone at any time can develop hydrocephalus from a brain injury (including members of the military), tumor, infection, or for unknown reasons as part of the aging process.
 The condition has no cure and can only be treated through brain surgery.
 The most prevalent treatment involves the placement of a shunt into the brain to siphon excess cerebrospinal fluid from the brain to another part of the body.
 This technology carries lifelong risks of device failure and infection that necessitates costly repeat brain surgeries and potentially severe complications, including death.

 About the Hydrocephalus Association

 Founded in 1983 by the parents of children with hydrocephalus, the Hydrocephalus Association (HA) is the nation’s largest and most widely respected organization dedicated to hydrocephalus.
-Since 2009, HA has invested nearly $10 million in cutting-edge research, making it the largest non-profit, non-governmental funder of hydrocephalus research in the United States.
+Since 2009, HA has invested over $11 million in cutting-edge research, making it the largest non-profit, non-governmental funder of hydrocephalus research in the United States.
 The Hydrocephalus Association’s mission is to find a cure for hydrocephalus and improve the lives of those impacted by the condition.